Creating Secure Web Pages and Forms: What You Need to Know

 The most overlooked and misunderstood aspect of SSL is the establishment of trust.
 That is, enabling your end users to trust that they are connecting to your actual web site.
 What else could they be connecting to, you may ask?

-- Someone with access to the network between the end user and your site could be trying to intercept and read all the web traffic.
+- Someone with access to the network between the end user and your site could be trying to intercept and read all the web traffic and/or altering your web site pages themselves (e.g. changing your forms to submit the data to them instead of to you).
 This is a man-in-the-middle who is eavesdropping, and it is trivial to do without SSL security.
 Even with SSL security, it is easy to do if the man-in-the-middle can present the end user with an SSL Certificate for your domain name that they trust and which looks good (i.e. like a forged ID card).

 So, how can your SSL Certificate help mitigate the possibility of eavesdropping, man-in-the-middle, and phishing?

 SSL Certificates are signed by a third-party authority, the so-called “Certificate Authority“.
 This can be:

 - You, if you sign your own certificates

 - A cheap or free certificate validating only your domain

 - A more expensive “Extended Validation” certificate that also validates your organization

 If you sign your own certificates, then your web site will generate trust warnings when anyone comes to visit it.
 These can be made to “go away” on a per-visitor basis if the visitor chooses to permanently trust your self-signed certificate.
 However, this is never recommended for a public web site as self-signed certificates provide no inherent trust that they are legitimate (anyone can generate one and pose as your site), they look amateurish, and they are annoying to the end user.
 Self-signed certificates should only be used in internal or test environments.